 Surface Complexation Modeling.
-Radium sorption to ferrihydrite and goethite was fit using two tetradentate reactions with a single site based on SCM by Sajih, 2014, which closely simulated the experimental data (figure 2).
-A simpler formulation that can be compared to other studies of metal sorption was also examined but had worse visual fits.
-The fitted reactions and constants (table 2) show that ferrihydrite and goethite have roughly similar reaction constants, but ferrihydrite has more sites, explaining why we observe more sorption extent experimentally.
-While the reaction constants found here are only a few log units larger than other studies’ goethite results, the constants for ferrihydrite sorption reactions here are nearly 20 log units smaller.11,12 Although this disparity is quite large, it is known that the structural properties (crystallinity, crystal unit size, water content) of ferrihydrite may vary substantially according to the method used for synthesis, which may account for some of the variance.23 It is unclear though, why there would be similarities in the sorption Kd values, but such larger differences in fitted log K for surface complexation.
+Radium adsorption to ferrihydrite and goethite was simulated using two tetradentate reactions with a single site based on SCM by Sajih, 2014, closely match the experimental data (figure 2).
+A simpler, non-electrostatic formulation that can be compared to other studies of metal sorption was also examined, but had worse apparent fits (see supporting information).
+The fitted reactions and constants (table 2) show that ferrihydrite and goethite have roughly similar reaction constants, but ferrihydrite has more sites, explaining the greater observed sorption extent.
+While the reaction constants found here are only a few log units larger than other studies’ goethite results, the constants for ferrihydrite sorption reactions here are nearly 20 log units smaller.11,12 Although this disparity is quite large, it is known that the structural properties (crystallinity, crystal unit size, water content) of ferrihydrite may vary substantially according to the method used for synthesis, which may account for some of the variance.23

 Concentrations of Ra used here are far below the analytical detection limits of techniques used to describe and constrain the bonding environment of Ra to solids.
 Hence, SCM developed here for Ra adsorption is compared with other studies that combine SCM with spectroscopic measurements, which were used to constrain surface reactions of other group 2 elements.
 Surface site reactions involving these other elements may have similar coordination environment and complexation reactions with solid surfaces.
-X-ray absorption spectroscopy was used to examine Sr binding with the surface of iron oxides, and illustrated that it forms outer sphere complexes with those surfaces.24 A separate study used SCM informed by x-ray spectroscopy to constrain group II element sorption to iron (hydr)oxides, suggesting Ra had tetradentate coordination with iron (hydr)oxide surface sites.12,25 Fitted reaction constants here, and for Sr surface complexation,26 however, have not closely matched the constants predicted by that study.12 A problem that arises when comparing SCM results is that multiple reaction formulations can satisfy the constraints developed by spectroscopic observations, without a clear indication as to which is a more accurate description of sorption or if those constraints are applicable to other elements with similar chemistry.12 These complications, and previously discussed challenges in experimental methodology for SCM, underscore the need to make measurements of Ra sorption to mineral surfaces using the same spectroscopic techniques used for other group II elements.
+X-ray absorption spectroscopy was used to examine Sr binding with the surface of iron (hydr)oxides, and revealed that it forms outer sphere complexes.24 A separate study used SCM informed by x-ray spectroscopy to constrain group II element sorption to iron (hydr)oxides, suggesting Ra had tetradentate coordination with iron (hydr)oxide surface sites.12,25 Fitted reaction constants here, and for Sr surface complexation,26 however, have not closely matched the constants predicted by that study.12 A problem that arises when comparing SCM results is that multiple reaction formulations can satisfy the constraints developed by spectroscopic observations, without a clear indication as to which is a more accurate description of sorption or if those constraints are applicable to other elements with similar chemistry.12 These complications, and previously discussed challenges in experimental methodology for SCM, underscore the need to make measurements of Ra sorption to mineral surfaces using the same (or similar) analytical techniques used for other group II elements.